Slip Disc Treatment in Pune

 Pressure on the nerves can cause abnormal sensations, commonly experienced as electric shock pains.
 When the compression occurs in the cervical (neck) region, the shock goes to your arms.
 But when compression occurs in the lumbar (low back) region, the shock goes to your legs (also known as sciatica).

 Tingling & Numbness

-This type of abnormal sensations is commonly experienced with slip disc.
+This type of abnormal sensations is commonly experienced with a slip disc.
 These pins and needles sensations occur in the arms (in cervical slip disc patients) and legs (in lumbar slip disc patients).
 Similarly, some patients complain of numbness in the same area.

 We already know – our brain orders commands and body follow those orders.
-Signal for anybody action (eg: foot movement or hand movements) starts in the brain goes down to spinal cord then goes to the spinal nerves and then to arms or legs.
+Signal for anybody action (eg: foot movement or hand movements) starts in the brain goes down to the spinal cord then goes to the spinal nerves and then to arms or legs.
 In severe form of slip disc, nerve pinch is also significantly more and thus brain signals are interrupted much more leading to muscles weakness.
 In other words, the brain wants to move the foot (or the hand) but is unable to do so.
-In simple words, it is poor transmission of current something like a state of paralysis.
+In simple words, it is a poor transmission of current something like a state of paralysis.

 Bowel or Bladder problems

 It is very important as it may be a feature of cauda equine syndrome.
 It is a medical emergency as it should be urgently managed if you have difficulty in passing urine or stool (constipation) or numbness around the genitalia due to slip or herniated disc.